royalapplications/docs/src/r2023/scripting/objects/connections/royalvmwareconnection.md

 ### MaxColumnWidth
 Type: `bool`, Default Value: `false`
 If set to true, the whole client area is used for the column widths
+### MoRef
+Type: `string`, Default Value: `Empty String`
+If specified, a connect will directly start a vmware Console session for the specified instance.
 ### ShowDetailsPanel
 Type: `bool`, Default Value: `true`
 If set to true, the detail panel is shown (where available).